Designing A Compelling Elevator Pitch

 We have all attended a function or a meeting, where we know we are going to be introduced to new people.
 So how do we introduce ourselves quickly, clearly, and distinctly without losing the interest of our audience?
 A good pitch takes planning and practice, to deliver it quickly, on the spot, and under pressure.

-There are 5 elements to a compelling intro:
+5 elements to a compelling intro

 - Who is the target market?
 Know your target market and speak directly to them.
 “You know how [target market] are always overwhelmed with, or are always struggling with…”